-Disclaimer: There is a LOT more to learn about buying a home beyond these terms!
-Join us for our monthly Home Buyer Bus Tour to get answers to all your questions and more!
-Contact us for the date and time of the next workshop!
+Disclaimer: There is a LOT more to learn about buying a home beyond these terms.
+Join us for our Home Buyer Bus Tour to get answers to all your questions and more!

 Term 1: Contingency